nvennin/test-www/procedures/Procedure_GDP_VQICE_Receipt_of_medicinal_products.md

 * Customer Complaint
 * Deviations
-* Work Instruction for In—Market Release in D365
+* Work Instruction for In Market Release in D365
 * Release Notification Recipient List

 ## ROLES

 ### Quality
 * Ensure compilation and review of in market batch release documentation from the supplier.
-* Perform the In—Market release of Medicinal Product or Medical Devices for sale.
+* Perform the In Market release of Medicinal Product or Medical Devices for sale.
 * Ensure that all corrections to data in D365 observed prior to release are documented.

 ## PROCEDURE